Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Numerical Examples

-Figure \ref{fig:numerical_studyI-a} presents the runtime (CPU seconds) for the same problem across 100 replications.
-Since the scale of GD is significantly different from the other methods, it is shown separately in Figure \ref{fig:numerical_studyI-b} in Appendix \ref{ap:figures}.
-Note that the computational times of the proposed methods are consistently faster than those of the other benchmarks for all combinations of $n$ and $p$, although the relative performance varies across scenarios.
-These results highlight the scalability of the proposed methods in high-dimensional regimes.
+Figure \ref{fig:numerical_time} presents the runtime (measured in CPU seconds) across 100 independent replications.
+Note that the proposed methods are consistently faster than the alternative benchmarks across all combinations of $n$ and $p$, though their relative performance advantage varies by scenario.
+These results highlight the scalability of our approach and demonstrate its computational efficiency in high-dimensional regimes.

-Figure \ref{fig:numerical_studyI-c} presents the log-scaled average normalized RMSE.
-The thick solid lines are the averages of 100 replications at each $\lambda_{\ell}$, where the shaded areas are 5$^{\text{th}}$ and 9$^{\text{th}}$ percentile ranges.
-For all combinations of $n$ and $p$, we observe that the RMSEs consistently decrease over the lambda sequences, while the other methods struggling, as shown by the radical V-shape curves in their averages.
-Moreover, using the \texttt{hqreg} method, the RMSEs are significantly large compared to the proposed method and other benchmarks.
-(For sufficiently large $n$, the performance tends to be better, but they do not provide reliable results in all cases.)
-By taking into account the data generating process, our method is the most robust and reliable under these challenging scenarios, across different sample sizes and dimensions.
+Figure \ref{fig:numerical_rmse} presents the log-scaled average normalized RMSE.
+The thick solid lines represent the averages over 100 independent replications at each grid point $\lambda_{\ell}$, with the shaded regions denoting the 5${^\text{th}}$ and 95$^{\text{th}}$ percentile bands.
+Across all combinations of $n$ and $p$, the RMSEs of the proposed method consistently decrease along the $\lambda$ sequence.
+In contrast, the alternative benchmarks struggle, exhibiting pronounced V-shaped curves in their averages.
+Notably, the \texttt{hqreg} method yields significantly higher RMSEs compared to both our approach and \texttt{ILAMM}.
+While its performance improves for sufficiently large $n$, it fails to provide reliable results across all high-dimensional cases.
+Given the data-generating process, these results demonstrate that our method is the most robust and reliable option under these challenging scenarios, maintaining stable performance across varying sample sizes and dimensions.